Anurag Singh (director)

-Anurag Singh Thind (born 17 November 1975), is an Indian film director, screenwriter and producer who mainly works in Punjabi and Hindi cinema.
-Known for his comedy and period war genre films, he is widely recognized as one of the most influential film directors of Punjabi cinema.
+Anurag Singh Thind (born 17 November 1979) is an Indian film director, screenwriter and producer who mainly works in Punjabi and Hindi cinema.
+His directorial work includes the critically and commercially successful Hindi films Kesari (2019) and Border 2 (2026), alongside Punjabi movies such as Jatt & Juliet (2012) and Jatt & Juliet 2 (2013).
+He also directed the National Award Winning Punjabi film Punjab 1984 (2014).

 Early and personal life

-Anurag Singh was born to Dr. Charan Singh Thind and Dr. Baljit Kaur.
-Singh, a medical student, excelled in his studies growing up and travelled to Australia to study film.
-He was a Class 10th CISCE topper and also achieved PMT Rank 1.
+Anurag Singh was born in Jalandhar, Punjab, into a family of professors.
+Singh, a medical student, travelled to Australia to study film.
 He grew up in Jalandhar and is currently living in Mumbai, Maharashtra.

-In 2005, he married his childhood sweetheart Madhurjeet Sarghi, a theatre artist and actress who also hails from Jalandhar.
-In 2016, Singh and Sarghi had a son named Shivaye Anurag Singh.
-Singh has an elder brother named Armaan Singh who is a well-known chief engineer in California, United States.
-Singh is close with his nephews and nieces who live in Jalandhar.
+He married his childhood sweetheart Madhurjeet Sarghi, a theatre artist and actress who also hails from Jalandhar.
+In 2016, Singh and Sarghi had a child together.